mehrannoori/Custom-User-Model/README.md

-I use 'AbstractUser' to create user.
+Create an app named accounts in Django which uses `AbstractUser` to create users.